Office of Federal Contract Compliance Programs: Agency history

-On September 24, 1965, President Lyndon B. Johnson signed EO 11246 transferring responsibility for supervising and coordinating the Federal Contract Compliance from the President’s Committee to the Secretary of Labor who established the Office of Federal Contract Compliance (OFCC).
+On September 24, 1965, President Lyndon B. Johnson signed EO 11246 transferring responsibility for supervising and coordinating the Federal Contract Compliance from the President's Committee to the Secretary of Labor who established the Office of Federal Contract Compliance (OFCC).

-Executive Order 11375 by President Lyndon Johnson in 1967 added sex discrimination to OFCCP’s mandate.
-In 1975 the name was changed from OFCC to OFCCP by President Gerald Ford.
+Executive Order 11375 by President Lyndon Johnson in 1967 added sex discrimination to OFCCP's mandate.
+In 1975, the name was changed from OFCC to OFCCP by President Gerald Ford.
 This reflected the addition of the responsibility to enforce laws prohibiting discrimination against the disabled and veterans.

 Bush era

 In 2003, the agency adopted its Active Case Management (ACM) procedures to speed up the processing of Supply and Service cases.
 This system was developed by then Deputy Director to the Deputy Assistant Secretary, William Doyle.
 The system was developed because of a lower number of high profile discrimination cases developed after the end of the Clinton Administration.
 This disparity was because of slow down in traditional enforcement implemented in 2001 and 2002.

-The ACM procedure was a clear signal that OFCCP would no longer be enforcing the heart of its mandate, Affirmative Action.
-The implementation of the system also caused the agency to start 'creaming' its cases and only pursuing those cases that would produce a compensation or other discrimination case – this was a violation of the NationsBank court case.
+The ACM procedure signaled to some that OFCCP would no longer be enforcing the heart of its mandate, affirmative action.
+Critics alleged the implementation of the ACM system also caused the agency to start 'creaming' its cases and only pursuing those cases that would produce a compensation or other discrimination case – an alleged violation of the NationsBank court case.

 In 2005, the agency has recently helped develop new applicant and record keeping regulations covering internet applicants.

 Obama era

-After eight years of neglect, the agency worked to return to relevance.
+The agency received increased attention under the Obama administration.
 This was signaled by the elimination of the Employment Standards Administration.
-During this time, some believe the career staff lacked competence or were motivated by job security.
-Additionally, many staff were believed to lack experience.
+During this time, some argued that the career staff lacked competence or were motivated by job security.
+Additionally, other staff were criticized for lack of experience.

-Contrary to federal law, the agency gave out its annual reviews based on a bell curve.
-Actual performance did not matter.
-The top management were all refugees from other agencies.
-Since it's hard to fire SES employees, they all wound up at OFCCP.
+Contrary to federal law, critics alleged that the agency gave out its annual reviews based on a bell curve, wherein actual performance did not matter.
+Many SES employees were reassigned to work at OFCCP.

-Trump era
+First Trump era

-The Trump era was a slow hobbling of the agency.
-At the end of the Trump Administration, OFCCP had less than half the staff that they had ten years before.
+The Trump era saw a decrease in the agency's resources.
+At the end of the first Trump administration, OFCCP had less than half the staff that they had ten years before.
 Initially, Ondray Harris was chosen as the director of the agency.
 His successor, Craig Leen, oversaw the implementation of Executive Order 13950.

+Biden era

+Under Director Jenny Yang, the agency tried to right itself after the first Trump administration.
+It focused on rebuilding its enforcement capabilities and on equal pay.

+Second Trump era

+The agency was targeted for elimination in the Project 2025.
+Trump's Executive Order 14173 revoked Executive Order 11246.
+Throughout most of 2025 the agency existed in limbo while Congress decided what to do with its remaining mission.
+Catherine Eschbach, brought in to eliminate the agency, left after six months for a position with the EEOC.